dodwmd/dodwmd.github.io/_posts/2015-06-04-soe-improvements.markdown

 Pages that load successfully both with and without www. are treated as duplicate content!

-Be sure that www.plus613.com and plus613.com are not running in parallel.
+Be sure that www.dodwell.us and dodwell.us are not running in parallel.

 Redirecting requests from a non-preferred hostname is important because search engines consider URLs with and without "www" as two different websites.